Four Ways to Forgiveness: Contents

 The last story, "Old Music and the Slave Women", appears only in the volume Five Ways to Forgiveness, but not in Four Ways to Forgiveness.
 That story was also published earlier, in the collection The Birthday of the World.

 The book ends with "Notes on Werel and Yeowe", which provides details of the two planets and their solar system.

 The second, third, fourth, and fifth stories have some characters in common.
-Havzhiva from story "A Man of the People" works for Solly from "Forgiveness Day".
+Havzhiva, who was originally introduced in "A Man of the People", works for Solly from "Forgiveness Day".
 He is also the lover of Rakam in "A Woman's Liberation", who is mentioned but not named in "A Man of the People".
 Both of them know Dr. Yeron and also Esdardon Aya (called "Old Music"), who is a minor character in "Forgiveness Day" and the protagonist in Old Music and the Slave Women.

 Themes

 The common themes of the stories revolve around the concepts of freedom and slavery.
 For thousands of years, the dark-skinned "owners" of Werel held the light-skinned "assets" in slavery.
 However, in recent years, following the colonization of the second planet, Yeowe, the situation has begun to change on Werel.
 The Yeowans have gained freedom and are struggling to establish their own government and identity, as well as gain admittance into the Ekumen collective of worlds.

 Gender relations are another area examined by the stories.
 In Yeowe's initial years of settlement, only male slaves were transported to the planet, leading to a hypermasculine culture and formalized homosexual relationships, both of which had a strong impact on later gender relations on the planet.
 In the second story of the book, Solly associates with a Werelian member of a class of traditional transvestite entertainers; the fourth story features Rakam reflecting on how her new experience of freedom from formal slavery is conditioned by her position as a woman in a sexist society.